symbolicdata/symbolicdata.github.io/Bibliography.markdown

 List\_all ?Papers has\_author FranzBeckenbauerTheMathematician .

-For more details see the knowledge bases

--   [Bibliography.ttl](http://symbolicdata.org/RDFData/Bibliography.ttl) for URIs and short description of the bibliographical references used within SymbolicData
--   [BIB-References.ttl](http://symbolicdata.org/RDFData/BIB-References.ttl) for links of these data to external collections of bibliographical data (citeseer, GB Bibliography and ZBMath for the moment)
+For more details see the knowledge base [Bibliography.ttl](http://symbolicdata.org/RDFData/Bibliography.ttl) that contains URIs and short description of the bibliographical references used within SymbolicData and links to external collections of bibliographical data (citeseer, GB Bibliography and ZBMath for the moment)

 -   Note that the object links comply to the Linked Data rules, i.e., HTTP Get serves detailed information about the bibliographical resource, but not as standardized RDF but in special (to each source) formats.

 #### Ontology